0x7a6b4c/SkyEye/README.md

 </div>

 Welcome to **SkyEye**!
-SkyEye is a cutting-edge collaborative IAM enumeration framework designed specifically for the cloud environment with current support for AWS cloud.
+SkyEye is a cutting-edge ooperative multi-principal IAM enumeration framework designed specifically for the cloud environment with current support for AWS cloud.

 **SkyEye** is developed with the ultimate goal of re-inventing prior-art IAM enumeration models from the black-box approach, aiming to efficiently minimize false negatives and enhance overall accuracy in discovery.